 The term "blood alcohol level," sometimes also called "blood alcohol content," is simply a measurement of the amount of alcohol in the blood.
 Police use breath tests to measure blood alcohol levels and evaluate the intoxication of suspected drunk drivers.
 Doctors use a blood test to check this level in someone with alcohol poisoning.
 The physical effects of alcohol intoxication grow as a person's blood alcohol level increases.
 In general, a blood alcohol level of 20 mg/dL to 50 mg/dL represents mild intoxication, while levels of 300 mg/dL to 400 mg/dL can cause unconsciousness, delirium, and death.

 - Chemical Toxins

 - Ethanol Poisoning

 - Impact Of Radiation Poisoning On The Body

 - Methanol Poisoning

 - Radon Exposure (Poisoning)

-- Q How can I reduce my exposure to environmental hazards?
+- Q How are rural-living people exposed to environmental hazards?

 - Q What abnormalities are occurring in our environment?